ShivamH1/dropBy/backend/postman-collections/README.md

 3. **Reverse Geocode**: Convert coordinates to addresses using MapTiler API
 4. **Distance**: Get real driving distance and time using OSRM routing (not estimates!)
 5. **Suggestions**: Get address autocomplete suggestions as user types

+### 5. Ride APIs
+**Note**: Ride APIs require user authentication (userToken)

+1. First login as a user to get the `userToken`
+2. **Create Ride**: Book a new ride with automatic fare calculation
+   - Choose from vehicle types: `auto`, `car`, `moto`
+   - Automatically calculates fare based on distance and time
+   - Generates secure OTP for ride verification
+3. **Get Fare**: Get fare estimates for all vehicle types before booking

 ## Sample Data